-At this time, Philly Shipyard has no order backlog for shipbuilding programs.
+At this time, Philly Shipyard has no order backlog for ship newbuild programs.
 Philly Shipyard faces significant risks if it is unable to secure new orders and/or financing for major commercial or government shipbuilding programs such as the NSMV program.
 There can be no assurance that Philly Shipyard will obtain new orders or financing for vessels.
-Furthermore, even if Philly Shipyard obtains new orders or financing for vessels, none of the possible projects it is presently pursuing alone will fully cover the estimated under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects) in its 2019 forecast.
+Furthermore, even if Philly Shipyard obtains new orders or financing for vessels, it will not fully cover the estimated under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects) in its 2019 forecast.

-The delay Philly Shipyard has experienced in securing new orders and financing has interrupted its building program, resulting in the idling of all production activities in its facility and a decrease of more than 90% of its workforce (including direct employees and subcontracted personnel) since the beginning of 2018.
+The delay Philly Shipyard has experienced in securing new orders and financing has interrupted its building program, resulting in the idling of all production activities in its facility except for those associated with ship drydock and repair efforts, and a decrease of more than 80% of its workforce (including direct employees and subcontracted personnel) since the beginning of 2018.
 If this delay continues, then it will further interrupt Philly Shipyard's building program and increase the costs and risks faced by Philly Shipyard, including challenges related to attracting and retaining skilled workers and increases in under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects).

 The longer the delay in securing new orders continues, the more expensive and challenging it becomes for Philly Shipyard to win new orders and resume shipbuilding operations.
 In particular, the extended gap in production activities increases the risk that the Company is unable to mobilize the shipyard's workforce and retain and raise sufficient capital to support future shipbuilding projects.
-Moreover, under these circumstances, there is a risk that the going concern assumption will no longer apply for Philly Shipyard and, as such, Philly

-Shipyard would need to do an impairment charge against its fixed assets.
+Moreover, under these circumstances, there is a risk that the going concern assumption will no longer apply for Philly Shipyard and, as such, Philly Shipyard would need to do an impairment charge against its fixed assets.
 A going concern qualification would make it very challenging to secure new orders and/or financing.
+For further details regarding the going concern assumption, see note 2 below.